gjy3035/Awesome-Crowd-Counting/README.md

 ### Code
 - [[C^3 Framework](https://github.com/gjy3035/C-3-Framework)] An open-source PyTorch code for crowd counting, which is released.
+- [[CCLabeler](https://github.com/Elin24/cclabeler)] A web tool for labeling pedestrians in an image, which is released.

 ### Technical blog
 - [Chinese Blog] 人群计数论文解读 [[Link](https://zhuanlan.zhihu.com/c_1111215695622352896)]